 Therefore, two identical state-space type target systems are placed on the model, reconfigured the same way using the one-step reconfiguration [10], i.e., changing the coefficients of the system without modification of the internal states.
 An "Anti-Transient Signal Injector" (ATSI) block is placed and interconnected with one of the blocks, to reduce the transients caused by this block.
+The ATSI block gets the configuration of the target systems, and some constants that define the span of the anti transient signal injection in the time domain.
+The system is started up, operated, reconfigured and stopped by a "Reconfiguration Manager" Stateflow block.
+The outputs of the blocks are plotted on a Simulink plotter.

-The ATSI block gets the configuration The systems before and after reconfiguration are specified by the "Filter selector" from the user interface of Simulink by dialog boxes.
-The specifications are transformed to the appropriate state-space coefficients, i.e., A, B, C, and Dmatrixes by a "Filter Designer" block, which is parametrized to do this transformation by dialog blocks.
-The old system is a 4th order low-pass Butterworh type IIR filter with the cutoff frequency of 0.2 $f_s$ .
-The new system is a 4th order low-pass Chebyshev tye IIR filter with the cut-off frequency 0.1 $f_s$ , and pass-band ripple of 0.2 dB.
+The systems before and after reconfiguration are specified by the "Filter selector" from the user interface of Simulink by dialog boxes.
+The specifications are transformed to the appropriate state-space coefficients, i.e., A, B, C, and Dmatrixes by a "Filter Designer" block, which is parameterized to do this transformation by dialog blocks.
+The old system is a 4th order low-pass Butterworh type IIR filter with the cutoff frequency of $0.2 f_s$.
+The new system is a 4th order low-pass Chebyshev tye IIR filter with the cut-off frequency $0.1 f_s$, and pass-band ripple of 0.2 dB.
 In other words, the system is reconfigured to a more stringent specification.